SenseNet/sncom-resources/content/docs/api/basic-concepts/entry.md

 # Get a single content

 The requested resource can be any content in the repository that is permitted for the current user.
 The resource may be addressed with a content's Path or Id.
-It returns with one entity and all its properties.
+It returns one entity and all its properties.

-If the requested resource is not found, the server returns with a 404 Error status code.
+If the requested resource is not found, the server returns a 404 Error status code.

 ## Get a single content by Id

-In this case the URL must satisfy a strict rule: the service path followed by `/content` (insensitive) and content Id wrapped by parenthesis without any whitespace.
+In this case the URL must satisfy a strict rule: the service path followed by `/content` (case insensitive) and content Id wrapped in parentheses without whitespaces.

 [comment]: # (Example here - REST, .NET, JavaScript, Reactjs)

 ## Get a single content by Path

-In this case the URL is the service path followed by the site relative path of the parent and an entity name wrapped by aposthrophes and parentheses.
+In this case the URL is the service path followed by the path of the parent and an entity name wrapped by aposthrophes and parentheses.

 [comment]: # (Example here - REST, .NET, JavaScript, Reactjs)